kevinmukuna/linux_configuration/README.md

 # linux_pyenv
-This repository is used to simply pyenv virtualenv creation for people uisng it daily or uysing multiple versions more frequently
+This repository is used to simplify pyenv virtualenv creation for people uisng it daily or uysing multiple versions more frequently

 Please do not distribute without arediting the owner.
 Thanks.